HaydnFewkes/hangman723/README.md

 Milestone_2: chooses a random word from a given list
 Milestone_3: Takes a userinput and checks the sinlge letter against a word
+Milestone_4: Added the class with the functions: check_guess, ask_for_input.
+Creates most of the backbone of the game.